Shoulder surgery showdown: to cut or not to cut a chest muscle?

 Summary

-This study looks at whether releasing the pectoralis minor muscle during reverse shoulder replacement helps reduce pain and improve arm movement.
-About 90 adults having this surgery will be randomly assigned to either have the muscle released or not.
+This study looks at whether releasing a small chest muscle (pectoralis minor) during reverse shoulder replacement helps reduce pain and improve arm movement.
+About 90 adults getting this surgery will be randomly assigned to have the muscle released or not.
 Researchers will compare pain scores and how well the shoulder works after surgery.

 Disclaimer Read more